 One of the best things about pasta is how fantastic it tastes right out of the pan.
-Pasta is at its peak the very moment it’s ready.
-As it leaves the pan and cools, flavor wanes fast, almost at a freefall.
-Even four minutes out of the pan, a simple pasta like one with pesto might drop from great to good, or from good to just okay.
+Pasta is at its peak the very moment it's ready.
+As it cools, however, flavor wanes fast— almost at a freefall.
+Within minutes, a simple pasta like one with pesto might drop from great to good, or from good to just okay.
 What chance, then, could day-old noodles possibly have?

 Actually, a pretty good one.
 The key is to get creative.
 Starting with two ways to transform leftover pasta and finishing with two ways that make the most of what you have, here are four ways to elevate leftover pasta.

 With just a few eggs, you can make a pasta frittata.
 This isn't a new creation, but a dish with deep roots in Italy.
 People have been thinking about creative ways to reuse pasta for a long time, partly to save money, partly to make leftover pasta as good as it can be.
 Pasta frittata is one that has lasted.
 It's also makes sense with how we approach eggs in the U.S. If you think about a breakfast of egg and toast, or a breakfast burrito on a flour tortilla, a frittata with pasta—pasta being a carb, just like bread or a tortilla—isn't all that different.
 (Pasta frittata, though, is typically eaten at later meals.)

 Because your pasta has already been sauced and seasoned on the first go-around, you're already ahead in the flavor-building process when making a frittata.
 In terms of flavor combination, pasta and egg are a natural match.
 Some pastas already contain egg in the noodle itself.
 Some sauces make use of egg, like carbonara.